ddiakopoulos/MoogLadders/README.md

 More recently, a simplified model (based on the Huovilainen implementation) was presented in the book DAFX: Digital Audio Effects (2011) edited by Udo Zolzer.
 In 2013, an improved model was introduced by D'Angelo and Valimaki at the International Conference on Acoustics, Speech, and Signal Processing (ICASSP).

-This project contains implementations of the Silson, Huovilainen, Simplified Huovilainen, and Improved models.

 The filter classes do not rely on the use of any external libraries and can be used with little to no modification in other DSP projects.
 The project includes a test app that makes uses of RTAudio for cross-platform audio output.

 # Models & Licenses